 All photographs in this article, and in Nova Scotia Photography Tour, were produced from RAW files using my standard process of DxO OpticsPro 11/PhotoLab, CS6, and the Nik Collection.

 My intent is to keep this photography blog advertising free.
 If you enjoyed this article and/or my website and would like to support my work you can purchase an eBook, or make a modest $10 donation through PayPal, both are most appreciated.
 You can use the Donate button below.
 Larger donations can be made to firstname.lastname@example.org through PayPal.

 Article Copyright 2017 Thomas Stirr.
 All images Copyright 2017 Thomas Stirr & Rosemary Stirr.
 All rights reserved.
 No use, duplication or adaptation of any kind is allowed without written consent.
-While we do allow some pre-authorized links to our site from folks like Nikon Canada and Mirrorlessons.com, if you see this article reproduced anywhere else it is an unauthorized and illegal use.
+If you see this article reproduced anywhere else it is an unauthorized and illegal use.
 Posting comments on offending web sites and calling out individuals who steal intellectual property is always appreciated!